arc-eng/cli/README.md

 pilot plan add_page.yaml
 ```

-PR Pilot will then autonomously:
+Arcane Engine will then autonomously:
 * Create a new branch and open a PR
 * Implement the HTML template and view controller
 * Integrate the new page into the navigation